armory/documentation/_spinnaker/using_dinghy.md

 ## Conditionals

 Dinghy supports all of the usual Go template conditionals.
-In addition to that, Dinghy also provides the git webhoook content in the template allowing you to use the raw push data in the template itself.
+In addition to that, Dinghy also provides the git webhoook content in the template, allowing you to use the raw push data in the template itself.

-### Looping over a map:
+### Iterating over a map:

-In certain situations, you may want to be able to loop over a list of items.
+In certain situations, you may want to iterate over a list of items.
 Dinghy supports the `makeSlice` function.
 Here's an example of how to do this:

-Given a stage that looks like this (file name `stage.minimal.wait.module`)
+Given a stage that looks like this (filename `stage.minimal.wait.module`)

 ```{% raw %}
 {